pikatchu/closedsource/book/0004-hidden_room.md

 Leo traced the cover with his fingers.
 "What's MINIX?"

 Elias folded his arms.
-“It’s a real operating system.
+“It's a real operating system.
 One that humans—real humans, not machines—designed and built from scratch.
-It’s simple, but powerful.
+It's simple, but powerful.
 If you understand it, you can understand how every system around you works.”
 He tapped the book.
-“This is knowledge that the AI doesn’t want you to have.”
+“This is knowledge that the AI doesn't want you to have.”

 Leo swallowed.
 “Then… I should read it, right?”

 Elias chuckled.
 “Not yet.”
 He slid the book away.
-“You don’t start with system programming.
+“You don't start with system programming.
 You start with the basics.
 You need to understand how computers really think.”